KenRen98/KenRen98/README.md

   <strong><a href="https://space.bilibili.com/33069720">Bilibili</a></strong>
 </p>

-- 🔭 I’m currently working on private projects and Pterodactyl Eggs.
+- 🔭 Working on private projects and Pterodactyl Eggs.
-- 🌱 I’m currently learning TypeScript and VUE, also trying to understand Angular.
+- 🌱 Learning TypeScript and VUE, also trying to understand Angular.
-- 🤔 I’m looking for help with Managing Minecraft Servers, Server address: mr-leaves.com (Port 25565 / 1.19.4 Java / ViaVersion)
+- 🤔 Looking for help with Managing Minecraft Servers, Server address: mr-leaves.com (Port 25565 / 1.19.4 Java / ViaVersion)
-- ⚡ Also need people to design the game using Citizens + Denizens + Quests (i.e. interesting quests and challenge)
+- ⚡ Need people to design the game using Citizens + Denizens + Quests (i.e. interesting quests and challenge)
-- 👯 I’m looking to collaborate on Maintain Pterodactyl Docker Images and Scripts or MC Spigot plugins (need new ideas)
+- 👯 Collaborating on Maintain Pterodactyl Docker Images and Scripts or MC Spigot plugins (need new ideas)